AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Bookmarks automatically remember the exact location in an editor, not in terms of line and column, but in terms of which character they point to.
 If you modify the file through GPS, the bookmark is automatically updated so it refers to the same place.
-However, is the file is modified outside of GPS, it will not be aware of that change, and the bookmark may reference another place in the file.
+However, if the file is modified outside of GPS, it won't be aware of that change and the bookmark may reference a different place in the file.

 .. index:: menu; edit --> create bookmark

-Use menu :menuselection:`Edit --> Create Bookmark` to create a bookmark at the current location (either in the editor, or the browser for instance).
+Use the :menuselection:`Edit --> Create Bookmark` menu to create a bookmark at the current location (either in the editor or the browser).

 .. index:: menu; tools --> views --> bookmarks

-All bookmarks you have created are visible in the :menuselection:`Tools --> Views --> Bookmarks` view.
-Clicking on the booking opens an editor with the cursor at that position.
+All bookmarks you created are visible in the :menuselection:`Tools --> Views --> Bookmarks` view.
+Clicking on the bookmark opens an editor with the cursor at that position.

-The local toolbar of the :guilabel:`Bookmarks` view provides three buttons to act on the bookmarks:
+The local toolbar of the :guilabel:`Bookmarks` view provides three buttons to act on bookmarks:

-* :guilabel:`Create` is similar to the :menuselection:`Edit --> Create
+* :guilabel:`Create`

-  Bookmark` and create a bookmark at the current location.
+  Similar to the :menuselection:`Edit --> Create Bookmark` menu.
+Creates a bookmark at the current location.
 After pressing that button, you can type a custom name for the bookmark or just press :kbd:`enter` to keep the default name, which is based on the name of the enclosing subprogram.

+* :guilabel:`Rename`

-* :guilabel:`Rename` renames the currently-selected bookmark.
+  Renames the currently-selected bookmark.

+* :guilabel:`Remove`

-* :guilabel:`Remove` deletes the selected bookmark.
+  Deletes the selected bookmark.

 .. index:: consoles; python console